Helping Authors with Their Novel Synopsis

 • How is the character’s everyday life different now they’ve been through their experience?
 How are their relationships different?

-Where to find agents
+Where authors can find agents

-Once you have your covering letter, synopsis and sample chapters prepared, you’re ready to start pitching.
-First, though, you’ll need to decide which agents to submit to.
-Ask yourself: Is the agent reputable?
-Are they taking on new clients and books in my genre?
-Do they seem like a good fit?
+Once your author has their covering letter, synopsis and sample chapters prepared, they’re ready to start pitching.
+First, though, they’ll need to decide which agents to submit to.
+They should ask themselves: ‘Is the agent reputable?’
+‘Are they taking on new clients and books in my genre?’
+‘Do they seem like a good fit?’

-Sophie Playleis a professional fiction editor.
-She specialises in developmental editing, critiquing and copy-editing, and loves working with authors and publishers who are passionate about high-quality storytelling.
-Speculative fiction, fantasy, science fiction and literary fiction are her genres of choice.
+Sophie Playlewas a professional editor for 15 years who specialised in developmental editing and copy-editing fiction.
+She has been teaching editorial skills online for over a decade.
 She's an Advanced Professional Member of the Chartered Institute of Editing and Proofreading and has a Creative Writing MA from Royal Holloway, University of London.
 Find out more: liminalpages.com